-While the Killens Review of Arts & Letters welcomes unsolicited material, we prefer to publish original material, i.e. first-ever publication.
-Unless otherwise selected by the editors, we cannot run a piece that has previously appeared elsewhere in print or on the Web.
-We ask that you submit according to the current theme.
-[These will be announced.]
-Please submit to only one category at a time: essay, fiction, interview, poetry, prose, and art.
-We aim to respond to your submission within two months.
+While the Killens Review welcomes unsolicited material, we prefer to publish original material, i.e. first-ever publications.
+Unless otherwise selected by the editors, we cannot run a piece that has previously appeared elsewhere in print or on the web.
+Prospective contributors are asked to submit work that is aligned with the current theme (which are announced in advance).

-Material in this publication may not be reproduced in whole or in part without permission.
-Opinions expressed by contributors do not necessarily reflect the views of the CBL.
+Please note: material in this publication may not be reproduced in whole or in part without permission.
+Opinions expressed by contributors do not necessarily reflect the views of the Center for Black Literature at Medgar Evers College, CUNY.
 The Killens Review of Arts & Letters cannot be held responsible for unsolicited manuscripts, photographs, or artwork.

 Clarence V. Reynolds is the Editor-In-Chief.Killens Review of Arts & Letters